davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `BillablePrj` in a data model, specifically for a table called `vw_Timesheet`.
-Here's a breakdown of what this expression does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `BillablePrj` in a data model, likely related to timesheet entries or project tracking.
+Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The `BillablePrj` column is designed to identify whether a particular timesheet entry is considered "billable" or not.
-A billable entry is one that can be charged to a client or customer.
+1. **Purpose**: The `BillablePrj` column is designed to determine whether a particular timesheet entry is considered "billable" or not.
+A billable entry is one that can be charged to a client or project.

-2. **Conditions for Billability**: The expression checks three specific conditions to determine if an entry is billable:
+2. **Conditions for Billability**: The code checks three specific conditions to decide if an entry is billable:
-   - **Sales Price Greater Than Zero**: If the `SalesPrice` for the entry is greater than 0, it indicates that there is a charge associated with this entry, making it billable.
+   - **Condition 1**: If the `SalesPrice` (the amount charged for the service or work done) is greater than 0.
+This means that if there is a positive sales price, the entry is billable.
-   - **Specific Project Profile Code**: If the `ProjectProfileCode` is equal to 81, this suggests that this particular project is predefined as billable, regardless of other factors.
+   - **Condition 2**: If the `ProjectProfileCode` equals 81.
+This suggests that there is a specific project type or category (identified by the code 81) that is always considered billable, regardless of other factors.
-   - **Project Name Contains "Customer Success Services"**: If the `Project` name includes the phrase "Customer Success Services," it indicates that this project is also considered billable.
+   - **Condition 3**: If the `Project` field contains the phrase "Customer Success Services".
+This indicates that any project related to customer success services is also considered billable.

 3. **Output**:
-   - If any of the above conditions are met, the expression returns a value of `1`, indicating that the entry is billable.
+   - If any of the above conditions are met, the formula returns a value of `1`, indicating that the entry is billable.
    - If none of the conditions are met, it returns `0`, indicating that the entry is not billable.

-In summary, this DAX expression effectively flags timesheet entries as billable or non-billable based on specific criteria related to sales price, project profile, and project name.
-This helps in tracking which work can be charged to clients, aiding in financial reporting and project management.
+In summary, this DAX expression effectively flags timesheet entries as billable or non-billable based on specific criteria related to sales price, project type, and project description.
+This helps in tracking which entries can be invoiced to clients, ensuring accurate billing and project management.

 **`cc_Employer`** (`string`)